I have been thinking about this for sometime now but I have decided to quit drinking even though I’m not an alcoholic!

 During my teenage years when most kids are experimenting with alcohol I very rarely drunk.
 This was mostly because I was a dedicated runner and triathlete until Chronic Fatigue Syndrome knocked me for six and affected my health.

-Later in my working life I tended to stick to spirits with soft drinks, it could be vodka or Jack Daniels.
-JD coke eventually become my alcoholic beverage of choice.
+Later in my working life, I tended to stick to spirits with soft drinks, it could be vodka or Jack Daniels.
+JD coke eventually becomes my alcoholic beverage of choice.
 Although I was also partial to Mojito and the odd Pina Colada (I know!).

 Benefits of quitting alcohol